Bernard Arnault: 1987–1989: Co-founding and acquisition of LVMH

-1989–2001: LVMH Initial expansion and growth
+1989–2001: LVMH's initial expansion and growth

 After assuming leadership, Arnault led the company through an ambitious development plan, transforming it into one of the largest luxury groups in the world, alongside Swiss luxury giant Richemont and French-based Kering.
 In eleven years, annual sales and profit rose by a factor of 5, and the market value of LVMH increased by a factor of 15.
 In July 1988, Arnault acquired Céline.
 That same year, he sponsored French fashion designer Christian Lacroix to advertise the company's luxury clothing line.
 LVMH acquired Berluti and Kenzo in 1993, the same year Arnault bought out the French economic newspaper La Tribune.
 La Tribune never achieved the desired success, despite his 150 million euro investment, and he sold it in November 2007 to buy a different French economic newspaper, Les Échos, for €240 million.

 In 1994, LVMH acquired the perfume firm Guerlain.
 In 1996, Arnault bought out Loewe, followed by Marc Jacobs and Sephora in 1997.
-Five more brands were also integrated into the group: Thomas Pink in 1999, Emilio Pucci in 2000 and Fendi, DKNY and La Samaritaine in 2001.
+Five more brands were also integrated into the group: Thomas Pink in 1999, Emilio Pucci in 2000, and Fendi, DKNY, and La Samaritaine in 2001.

 In the 1990s, Arnault decided to develop a center in New York to manage LVMH's presence in the United States.
-He chose Christian de Portzamparc to supervise this project.
+He chose Christian de Portzamparreke to supervise this project.
 The result was the LVMH Tower that opened in December 1999.
-That same year, Arnault turned his eyes on Gucci, an Italian leather goods company, which was run by Tom Ford and Domenico De Sole.
+That same year, Arnault turned his eyes to Gucci, an Italian leather goods company, which was run by Tom Ford and Domenico De Sole.
 He discreetly amassed a 5 percent stake in the company before being detected.
-Gucci responded hostilely and called it a "creeping takeover."
-Upon being noticed, Arnault upped his stake to 34.4 percent while insisting he wanted to be a supportive and unassertive stakeholder.
+Gucci responded hostilely and called it a "creeping takeover".
+Arnault then upped his stake to 34.4 percent while insisting he wanted to be a supportive and unassertive stakeholder.
 De Sole proposed that in return for board representation, Arnault would stop increasing his stake in Gucci.
-However, Arnault refused to accept these terms.
-De Sole discovered a loophole that allowed him to issue shares with only board approval, and for every share LVMH bought, he created more for his employees, diluting Arnault's stake.
-The fight dragged on until settlement in September 2001.
+However, Arnault rejected this proposal.
+De Sole discovered a loophole that allowed him to issue shares with only board approval, and for every share LVMH bought, he created more for his employees, thus diluting Arnault's stake.
+The fight dragged on until a settlement in September 2001.
 After the legal ruling, LVMH sold its shares and walked away with $700 million in profit.

 In 1998, with businessman Albert Frère, Arnault purchased Château Cheval Blanc in a personal capacity.
 LVMH acquired Arnault's share in 2009 to add to the group's other wine property Château d'Yquem.

 From 1998 to 2001, Arnault invested in a variety of web companies such as Boo.com, Libertysurf, and Zebank through his holding Europatweb.
 Groupe Arnault also invested in Netflix in 1999.